Eviction prevention and homeless assistance programs in Kentucky.

 In some cases, homeowners may qualify for help as part of ESG.
 Certain agencies in Kentucky coordinate foreclosure counseling or offer mortgage help.
 The reason this is available is because the state works to prevent homelessness for current homeowners as well.

 Helping the homeless find a new home or apartment to live in is also offered by the Emergency Solutions Grant Program.
-Staff from various charities will engage the homeless that are living on the street, refer them to shelters, and more.
+Staff from various charities will engage the homeless that are living on the street, refer them to homeless shelters, free motel vouchers and apartment location services.
 The goal is to rapidly re-house homeless individuals and families.
+More on how to get an apartment when homeless.

-Non-profits for programs to rehouse the homeless or help with evictions
+Non-profits for programs to rehouse the homeless or stop evictions in KY

 Allen, Barren, Butler, Edmonson, Hart, Logan, Metcalf, Monroe, and Simpson Counties Barren River Area Safe Space, Inc., dial (270) 781-9334